9 Health Benefits Of Sage Leaves, Types, Side Effects, & Dose

 - Grate the Parmesan cheese and sprinkle on top.

 - Serve hot when the cheese is just melting.
 Enjoy it with a slice of fresh garlic bread and (maybe) wine!

 You can also use sage leaves to make salad seasonings, vinaigrettes, sauces, and fillet/meat dressings.

 If you are a tea buff, this is one herb you cannot miss.
 Sage tea is proven to be equally beneficial as the raw leaves.

 However, the aroma of these leaves can get overpowering if you add too many of them.
 This could also make a few dislike sage in their food.

 In such cases, you can substitute it with small amounts of thyme, marjoram, poultry seasoning, savory, or rosemary.
 But keep a watch on how much you use.

-Moreover, shouldn’t you be worried about any risks or herb-drug interaction with sage?
-After all, it is a wild plant!
-Well, find out the answer below.
+Should you be worried about any risks or herb-drug interactions with sage?
+After all, it is a wild plant.
+Find out in the next section.